 Training on our shells takes the form of an orientation which takes about 2 1/2 hours.
 Request Training Here

-If all goes well in your orientation, you’ll be permitted to row with solo along the waterfront towards Crissy Field and the Warming Hut.
+If all goes well in your orientation, you’ll be permitted to row solo along the waterfront towards Crissy Field and the Warming Hut.
 Or go out rowing with others in a double or a quad.
 We encourage you to come down and practice several times in the following weeks, and reinforce what you’ve learned while it’s still fresh.

 But there’s still a lot to learn about our waters – tides, currents, shipping, and other safety matters.
 Other club rowers can help mentor you as you gain in confidence.